damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 ### Manual actions for CI

 [Manual actions](https://docs.gitlab.com/ce/ci/environments.html#manually-deploying-to-environments) were introduced for CI.
 This addition allows users to maintain fine-grained control over how they handle things like deployments to staging or production, rather than deploying automatically upon a pipeline's completion.

 ![Manual Actions for CI](/images/8_10/ci_manual1.png){:.shadow}

+For more information, read the post "[Continuous Integration, Continuous Delivery, and Continuous Deployment with GitLab](/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/)".

 ## August: 8.11